Dynamic Feedback Linearization of Control Systems with Symmetry: Geometry of control systems

 From here, it is easily deduced that

 Thus the refined derived type of $\mathcal{V}$ is

-Checking that the relations in Proposition \ref{refined derived type numbers} are satisfied and seeing that all the Cauchy and intersection bundles are integrable, we see that $\mathcal{V}$ must be a Goursat bundle.
-Furthermore, since $dt\in \ann\Char{V}{2}$; by Theorem \ref{Goursat SFL} we deduce that $\mathcal{V}$ is SFL.
+Checking that the relations in Proposition \ref{refined derived type numbers} are satisfied and seeing that all the Cauchy and intersection bundles are integrable, we see that $\mathcal{V}$ is a Goursat bundle.
+Furthermore, since~${{\rm d}t\in \ann\Char{V}{2}}$; by Theorem \ref{Goursat SFL} we deduce that $\mathcal{V}$ is SFL.
 Constructing the filtration of $T^*M$ (excluding the fundamental bundle) induced by $\mathcal{V}$, we find

-\textbf{Step 2:} Notice that $t$ is a first integral of $\Char{V}{2}$ and that $X(t)=1$.
+\emph{Step $2$.} Notice that $t$ is a first integral of $\Char{V}{2}$ and that $X(t)=1$.
 Now the fundamental bundle $\Pi^2$ is given by

-\textbf{Steps 3 and 4:} There is only one non-empty quotient bundle to be computed for this step,
+\emph{Steps $3$ and $4$.} There is only one non-trivial quotient bundle to be computed for this step,